OpenTelemetry Host Metrics receiver

 hostmetricsreceiver is an OpenTelemetry Collector pluginopen in new window that gathers various metrics about the host system, for example, CPU, RAM, disk metrics and other system-level metrics.

-By collecting and analyzing host metrics, you can gain insights into the performance and health of your host systems and identify potential issues or bottlenecks that may be impacting the overall performance of your applications and services.
+By collecting and analyzing host metrics, you can gain insight into the performance and health of your host systems and identify potential problems or bottlenecks that could affect the overall performance of your applications and services.

 What is OpenTelemetry Collector?